Use SQL Server 2016 in FIPS 140-2-compliant mode

-This article discusses the instructions for Federal Information Processing Standard Publication 140-2 (FIPS 140-2) and how to use Microsoft SQL Server 2014 in the FIPS 140-2-compliant mode.
+This article introduces the FIPS 140-2 instructions and how to use SQL Server2016 in FIPS 140-2-compliant mode.

 What is FIPS?